ostlerc/DisplaySpring/README.txt

 IV. - License
 ---------------------
-  DisplaySpring is released under the LGPL License.
+  DisplaySpring is released under the Ms-PL License.